mcastorena0316/Bookstore_CMS/README.md

 # How to run this project

 We used `create-react-app` to initialize this project, so it is configurated to be easy to run.
-Just follow this instructions.
+Just follow these instructions.

 ## Prerequisites